University of Washington Bothell

-The University of Washington Bothell (UW Bothell) is a branch campus of University of Washington in Bothell, Washington.
-It was founded in 1989 and is located just northwest of the junction of Interstate 405 and State Route 522, and it shares a campus with Cascadia College.
-UW Bothell was ranked by CNBC as No.1 "Pay off the most" public college in the nation in 2020.
+The University of Washington Bothell (UW Bothell) is a campus of the University of Washington, located in Bothell, Washington.
+It was founded in 1989 and is one of the three campuses of the University of Washington, alongside the Seattle and Tacoma campuses.
+It is located just northwest of the junction of Interstate 405 and State Route 522, and shares its campus with Cascadia College.

 History

-University of Washington Bothell was founded in 1989 when it was granted the approval of the Washington state legislature.
+University of Washington Bothell was founded in 1989 when it was granted the approval of the Washington State legislature.
 The university began with a staff of 12 faculty members and a class of 143 students.
 Its first classes were held in fall 1990, and its first graduating class — of three students — completed their degrees in 1991.
+The permanent campus was built in the 1990s on a 115 acre cattle ranch that had been previously proposed for a regional shopping mall.
 Dr. Warren Buck III was appointed the university's first chancellor in July 1999 and served until June 2005.
 Over the course of his chancellorship, he oversaw the university's transition into a four-year institution and the establishment of its permanent campus in 2000.

 Academics

-UW Bothell currently offers 33 undergraduate degrees, 21 undergraduate minors, and fifteen Master's degrees among five schools:
+UW Bothell currently offers 33 undergraduate degrees, 21 undergraduate minors, and fifteen master's degrees among five schools: